 - 1 batch of homemade yellow cake mix (recipe below)

-- 1 1/4 cups milk
+- milk

 Step 1.
 In a stand mixer using the paddle attachment in the large bowl, beat the butter and coconut oil on medium for 2 minutes.

 Step 2.
-Add the dry ingredients (homemade yellow cake mix) and mix on low until it resembles coarse breadcrumbs.
+Add the dry ingredients (homemade cake mix) and mix on low until it resembles coarse breadcrumbs.

 Step 3.
-Add the remaining ingredients and mix on low until all the ingredients are incorporated well, about 30 seconds.
+Add the remaining ingredients and mix on low until all the ingredients are incorporated well about 30 seconds.

 Step 4.
 Butter and flour your cake pan(s) and bake at 350F.
+Use the following bake time:

-- 9″x13″ glass pan, bake 25-30 minutes
+- 9″x13″ glass pan for sheet cake, bake 25-30 minutes

-- 9″ round pan, bake 20-25 minutes
+- 9″ round cake pans, bake 20-25 minutes

 - For cupcakes, bake 12-15 minutes (try these silicone baking cups for easy removal from the liner!)